Board & Staff

 RDAR is led by a group of people passionate about agriculture.
 They are experienced producers, business managers, academics and scientists dedicated to supporting the success of Alberta’s agriculture industry.
 Innovation in agriculture research is steering our province in a new bold direction, with Alberta’s producers directing priorities and programs to lead the way.

-An interim board of directors (appointed by the Minister of Agriculture & Forestry) currently leads RDAR.
+In March 2020, an interim Board of Directors (appointed by the Minister of Agriculture & Forestry) were chosen to guide RDAR.
 These directors, supported by staff and consultants, lifted RDAR off the ground by establishing a framework for long-term success.

 Dr. David Chalack,